Career Timeline of Jamal Murray: Major Achievements and Milestones

 In 2009, the Nuggets advanced to the Western Conference Finals for the first time since 2009.

-In 2015, Jamal Murray played for the Canadian national team at the Pan American Games, helping the team win a silver medal and averaging 16.0 points, 3.2 rebounds, and 2.4 assists per game.
+In 2015, Jamal Murray played for the Canadian national team at the Pan American Games, helping the team win a silver medal.
+His tournament averages were 16.0 points, 3.2 rebounds, and 2.4 assists per game, while shooting 45.9% from the field.

-In April 2016, Jamal Murray declared for the NBA draft, forgoing his final three years of college eligibility.
+In April 2016, Jamal Murray declared for the NBA draft, foregoing his final three years of college eligibility.

 June 23, 2016: Drafted by the Denver Nuggets